axibase/atsd/installation/aws-emr-s3.md

 ### Specify Initial Cluster Size

-Adjust EC2 instance types and total instance count for the `RegionServers` group as appropriate.
+Adjust EC2 instance types and total instance count for the `RegionServers` group as needed.
 Review [AWS documentation](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-launch-sample-cluster.html) for additional commands.

-The cluster size can be adjusted at runtime.
+If needed, adjust the cluster size at runtime.

-The minimum number of nodes in each instance group is 1, therefore the smallest cluster can have two EC2 instances:
+The minimum number of nodes in each instance group is `1`, therefore the smallest cluster can have two EC2 instances:

 ```bash
 Name=Master,InstanceCount=1,InstanceGroupType=MASTER,InstanceType=m4.large        \